 Copies of the headdress badges of the King’s Colonials have been made using the genuine manufacturing dies or copies of them.
-A female die for the Australasian Squadron headdress badge (see later section) was noted as having sold on an electronic auction site and this die was marked with the badge maker’s name of Lambourne Birmingham.Figure 161: Copy of an Australasian Squadron badge (left) produced from a copy of a female manufacturing die marked Lambourne Birmingham (right) sold on an electronic auction site.
+A female die for the Australasian Squadron headdress badge (see later section) was noted as having sold on an electronic auction site and this die was marked with the badge maker’s name of Lambourne & Co Birmingham and 'Trial'.
+Lambourne's are known to have made badges for the War Department from 1915 onwards and only a single Imperial Yeomanry shoulder title bearing their makers mark has been identified as a pre-war badge hence it is very unlikely that this die was original for a badge made from 1902 onwards.Figure 167: Copy of an Australasian Squadron badge (left) produced from a copy of a female manufacturing die marked Lambourne & Co Birmingham (right) sold on an electronic auction site.

 This is a spurious mark as badge making dies were not maker marked.
 Over time the surface of the dies becomes worn through continued striking and so copy badge have less well-defined lines and blurred edges to the detailed features on the badges on both die-struck and die-cast copies.
 Some die-struck copies lack the voids present on genuine badges to the extent that some of the poorest copies have no voids at all.